acm-uiuc/til/_til/git/grab-a-single-file-from-a-stash.md

+---
-# Grab A Single File From A Stash
+title: Grab A Single File From A Stash
+category: git
+---

 In git, you can reference a commit SHA or branch to checkout differing versions of files.